chevere/xr-docs/developer/custom-inspectors.md

 # Custom inspectors

-💡 A custom inspector can provide better (customized) insights for your existing application.
+A custom inspector can provide better insights for your existing application, making the process easier to your users.

-We recommend setting up a new project and use XR as a non-dev dependency.
-From there, you can easily add your own custom inspector.

 ## XrInspectorInterface